Thank you, for your interest in our Komondors!

 https://www.akc.org/dog-breeds/komondor/

-We love our Komondors so much that we published an emergent children’s picture book about them.
-You can find my children’s book on my website https://carolynwild.ca/shop/ on Amazon in Kindle and paperback https://www.amazon.ca/Big-Dogs-Little-Farm/dp/199806204X and you can ask for my children’s books in stores near you.
+We love our Komondors so much that we published an emergent children’s picture book about them!
+You can purchase my book, “Big Dogs Little Dogs: On the Farm,” on my website: https://carolynwild.ca/shop/, or on Amazon in Kindle and paperback: https://www.amazon.ca/Big-Dogs-Little-Farm/dp/199806204X.
+Don’t forget to check out my 12-book Wild Acres Farm Series, available in stores near you!

 Greig Marshall purchased two Komondor puppies from us on Oct.
 29th, 2022.